harvester/docs/docs/install/external-disk-support.md

 ### Background
 A common ask from Harvester users has been the ability to install and boot Harvester from external disks.
 Such diskless systems are common in large datacenter environments.

-Nodes with nic's or hba's supporting boot from external iscsi devices or SAN storage arrays can leverage this feature to install Harvester to disk less systems.
+Nodes with NIC's or HBA supporting boot from external iSCSI devices or SAN storage arrays can leverage this feature to install Harvester to diskless systems.

 We will cover a simple example of installing to an external iscsi disk.
 The workflow for SAN arrays will be similar but a different set of kernel arguments may be needed to allow Harvester to successfully boot from the SAN array